 My research combines experimental methods with ethnographic fieldwork to study human culture holistically.
 I have spent several years conducting research in Southern Europe and Mauritius.

-I am an Associate Professor in Anthropology and Psychological Sciences at the University of Connecticut and head of the Experimental Anthropology Lab.
+I am an Associate Professor in Anthropology and Psychological Sciences at the University of Connecticut, Director of the Cognitive Science Program, and head of the Experimental Anthropology Lab.
 I have also served as President of the International Association for the Cognitive and Evolutionary Sciences of Religion

 Before becoming a full-time academic, I worked as a translator, photographer, and book editor (and of course a waiter).